wayfair-incubator/telefonistka/README.md

 ## Notable Features

-* IaC technology agnostic - Terraform, Helmfile, ArgoCD whatever, as long as environments and sites are modeled as folders and components are copied "as is".
+* IaC technology agnostic - Terraform, Helmfile, ArgoCD whatever, as long as environments and sites are modeled as folders and components are copied between environments "as is".
 * Multi stage promotion schemes like

   ```text